eclipse-archived/ceylon-lang.org/blog/2015-04-19-observable.md

             => listeners.add(handle);

 This method only accepts observer functions for some subset of the events actually produced by the `Observable`.
+This constraint is enforced by the upper bound
+`given ObservedEvent satisfies Event`.

 The `raise()` method produces an event: